mikementor/about/templates/testing-strategy.md

 6. Market risks ( we don't do thing, people want/need/will buy)
     1. Demand risks
     2. ...
+7. Inflexible design (prevents/makes it harder and slower to change the system)
-7. Resource risks
+8. Resource risks
-8. Performance risks
+9. Performance risks
-9. Unexpected risks
+10. Unexpected risks
-10. Uncovered risks (Did we miss something?)
+11. Uncovered risks (Did we miss something?)
-11. Something else
+12. Something else

 ----